The liver receives the oxygen and nutrients it needs in blood that comes from two large blood vessels:

-Superseded:

-The liver receives the oxygen and nutrients it needs in blood that comes from two large blood vessels.
-The portal vein, provides about two thirds of the blood.
-This blood contains oxygen and many nutrients brought to the liver from the intestine for processing.
-The other, the hepatic artery, provides the remaining one third of blood.
+The portal vein provides about two thirds of the blood.
+This blood contains oxygen and many nutrients brought to the liver from the intestines for processing.
+The hepatic artery provides the remaining one third of blood.
 This oxygen-rich blood comes from the heart and provides the liver with about half of its oxygen supply.
 Receiving blood from two blood vessels helps protect the liver: If one of these blood vessels is damaged, the liver can often continue to function because it receives oxygen and nutrients from the other blood supply.

-Last full review/revision December 2007 by Eldon A. Shaffer, MD
+Last full review/revision December 2013 by Nicholas T. Orfanidis, MD